 The final option for a cheap accommodation and prices which they star from only 120 PLN per night for two people, is the Resorts Lipki Park, Za Strugiem 41 B.

 In case you have not rented a car and you would like to see something more in Zakopane, then it might worth to take a tour from Krakow.

-If you are a small group of people at the end it will not cost too much money to each one.
+If you are a small group of people, in the end, it will not cost too much money for each one.